hakonw/3D-Facial-mesh-recognition/README.md

 cd ntnuhome/git/3d-face-gdl
 conda activate pytorch-geometric

-# To run it, do
+# To run it with logging, do
-python meshfr/testing.py
+python meshfr/testing.py NAME-OF-EXPERIMENT
 ```
+It can also be run without logging with `python meshfr/testing.py q`

 Run tensorboard with `tensorboard --logdir=logdir --port 6006`.
 Replace logdir with the newest logging directory